KeenanJWong/Electricity-Usage-Analysis/README.md

 The joined table was manipulated in sql: For
   The timeseries data was incremental by 1 min?? which is a bit too esscessive for our use case.
 SO this was modified to become incremental by an hour.
 THe joined table sql query was then imported into Power BI for visualisation.
-  THe query is set for a time range from 4/6/2022 (when the data first starts) to GETDATE().
-THough the dataset is not live.
-THis is to demonstrate that if the data
-   was live, it will keep importing data for Power bi when refreshed.